 Borrowers on an income-driven repayment plan have to certify their income every year.
 Most borrowers certify by supplying the Department of Education with their most recent tax return.

 Those who are about to start an income-driven repayment plan may want to consider the timing of their application.
-Those who made less in 2018 than what they made in 2019 will be better off applying for the income-driven repayment first.
-This way, the borrower’s ability to pay will be based upon their 2018 return rather than the yet-to-be-filed 2019 return that shows a larger income.
+Those who made less in 2019 than what they made in 2020 will be better off applying for the income-driven repayment first.
+This way, the student loan borrower’s ability to pay will be based upon their 2019 return rather than the yet-to-be-filed 2020 tax return that shows a larger income.

 Borrowers who are already enrolled should investigate and make a mental note of when they next need to certify their income.
 Missing the income certification deadlines can be expensive, so tax time is a great time to verify that everything is in order.